giovannipizzi/seekpath/webservice/README_DEPLOY.txt

+A note: this folder in currently not installed when you do 'pip install seekpath'

+Also, here I'm using a symlink to seekpath, but probably it's better to do a 'pip install seekpath'

 1. Put your script as a subfolder of /var/www/ (important, otherwise X-Sendfile does not allow file transfer), give permissions to the user that will be executing!
 (Create a new one if needed)